Geodesics in the space of relatively K\"ahler metrics: The space of relatively cscK metrics

 Letting \(\L\) denote the fibre bundle whose fibre \(\L_b\) is the space of K{\"a}hler metrics in \([\omega_b]\) as in the above proof, we have the following commutative diagram of morphisms of fibre bundles over \(B\): The right-most vertical arrow \(E\to\K_0\) is simply defined by composing the other three arrows.
 The smooth map of fibre bundles \(H\to\L\) is given by There are right \(G_b\)-actions on \(H_b\) and \(\L_b\), and the morphism \(H_b\to\L_b\) is \(G_b\)-equivariant by construction.
 We can therefore consider the associated morphism \(E_b\to\K_{0,b}\) as \(G_b\)-equivariant as well.

-\begin{theorem} The map of fibre bundles \(E\to\mathcal{K}_0\) satisfies the following universal property: Given any relatively cscK metric \(\omega_X'\) on \(X\) with associated smooth section \(B\to \mathcal{K}_0\), there exist a unique smooth section \(u:B\to E\) such that the following diagram commutes The section \(u:B\to E\) is such that \(u_b\in E_b\) is the unique real holomorphy potential relating \(\omega_b\) and \(\omega_b'\) as in Proposition \ref{prop:holomorphy_geodesics} \end{theorem}
+\begin{theorem} The map of fibre bundles \(E\to\mathcal{K}_0\) in the diagram \eqref{eq:diagram} satisfies the following universal property: given any relatively cscK metric \(\omega_X'\) on \(X\) with associated smooth section \(B\to \mathcal{K}_0\), there exists a unique smooth section \(u:B\to E\) such that the following diagram commutes The section \(u:B\to E\) is such that \(u_b\in E_b\) is the unique real holomorphy potential relating \(\omega_b\) and \(\omega_b'\) as in Proposition \ref{prop:holomorphy_geodesics}. \end{theorem}

 \begin{proof} Existence and uniqueness of the map as a map of sets is clear.
 The only question is smoothness.
 For this, we will show that \(E\to\mathcal{K}_0\) is an injective immersion, and that the preimage of any closed bounded set in \(\K_0\) (with respect to any \(C^k\)-norm) is compact in \(E\).
 Then smoothness will follow immediately from the commuting diagram.